 Employee recognition can lead to marked improvements in productivity.
 When employees feel valued and that their contributions make a difference, they are more likely to go above and beyond.

-The most productive organisations don’t have enormous turnover.
+The most productive organizations don’t have enormous turnover.
 Employees who feel valued and appreciated at work are far less likely to leave.
-So that’s why the best organisations rely on recognition to sustainably reduce turnover rates.
+So that’s why the best organizations rely on recognition to sustainably reduce turnover rates.

 Dissatisfied and disengaged employees won’t provide a great customer experience.
-When organisations appreciate and recognise workers, those employees are more likely to go the extra mile for customers.
+When organizations appreciate and recognize workers, those employees are more likely to go the extra mile for customers.
 These interactions improve the customer experience, leading to improved customer satisfaction and loyalty.

 Everyone is different.
 That’s why the best employee recognition is tailored to each individual.

 Some of your employees might welcome a quiet note and thank you more than an announcement at a big meeting.
 Others prefer more public shows of recognition.
 Here are some options for you to provide the right kind of recognition:

 Words are the simplest way to recognize and appreciate people.
 That can be as simple as saying “thank you.”
 But the more specific the praise is, the more likely it will be to make a difference.
 Explain exactly what you are recognizing them for and why.